eganba23/Portfolio_7/Piece_7.md

 ![](Piece_7_files/figure-gfm/risk%20score%20to%20recidivism%20visual-2.png)<!-- -->

+5A.
 Assuming I did this correctly, it appears that recidivism, on average, increases COMPAS risk score.

+5 Commentary: I wasn’t completely clear on what your vision for this question may have been.
+The geom_smooth() appeared to be showing the relationship and suggesting that people who recidivate have higher scores.
+But the histogram showed otherwise.
+I would recommend having students try both out and comment on what the two would show.
+Or provide them with the geom_smooth() and say “this might not be accurate”

 #### Alternate plot